reactjs/react.dev/content/docs/reference-react.md

 > Note
 >
 > Unlike the [`shouldComponentUpdate()`](/docs/react-component.html#shouldcomponentupdate) method on class components, the `areEqual` function returns `true` if the props are equal and `false` if the props are not equal.
 This is the inverse from `shouldComponentUpdate`.

+> Performance Note
+>
+> Unlike other more general purpose memoization techniques, React does not maintain a memoization cache, but compares the current set of props with the previous set of props, so there is not a significant memory cost to this method of memoization.
+This also means that changing a prop's current value back to a previous value *will* issue a re-render, mirroring the semantics of `shouldComponentUpdate`.

 * * *